eldipa/tiburoncin/README.md

  by default, both buffers are not changed.
 See man socket(7)

- -o save the received data onto two files: dump.stod for the data received from A dump.dtos for the data received from B in both cases a raw hexdump is saved which can be recovered later running 'xxd -p -c 16 -r <raw hexdump file>'.
+ -o save the received data onto two files:
+  AtoB.dump for the data received from A
+  BtoA.dump for the data received from B in both cases a raw hexdump is saved which can be recovered later running 'xxd -p -c 16 -r <raw hexdump file>'.
 See man xxd(1)
 ```